Least Squares Approximation for a Distributed System: Statistical modelling on distributed systems

 The above conditions are standard conditions to establish the asymptotic properties for $M$-estimators.
 First, Condition (C1) assumes the parameter space to be convex \citep{jordan2018communication}.
 Next, Condition (C2) concerns the distribution of the covariates $\{X_i:i\in\mS_k\}$.
 Specifically, there are different $F_k(x)$ for different $1\le k\le K$.
 In particular, it allows for the heterogeneous distribution of covariates across workers.
 We would like to remark that heterogeneity is a common phenomenon in distributed systems, and it has been ignored in much of the literature.
 Condition (C3) assures the identifiability of the local loss functions across all workers.
 Finally, Conditions (C4) and (C5) are standard regularity conditions of the loss functions, which require certain degrees of local convexity and smoothness of the loss functions.
 These conditions are widely assumed in the literature to guarantee asymptotic convergence of the estimators \citep{fan2001variable,lehmann2006theory,jordan2018communication}.

 Given the conditions, we can establish the asymptotic properties of WLSE in the following Proposition \ref{prop1} and Theorem \ref{thm1}.

 }

 \bep Assume Conditions (C1)--(C5).
 Then, we have \beq \sqrt{N}(\wt \theta - \theta_0) = V(\theta_0) + B(\theta_0) \eeq with $\cov\{V(\theta_0)\} = \Sigma$ and $B(\theta_0) = O_p(K/\sqrt N)$, where $\Sigma = (\sum_{k = 1}^K \alpha_k\Sigma_k^{-1})^{-1}.$ \eep The proof of Proposition \ref{thm1} is given in Appendix A.1.
 Proposition \ref{thm1} {separates $ \sqrt{N}(\wt \theta - \theta_0)$ into two parts, namely, the variance part and the bias part.} Particularly, one should note that the variance order is the same as the global estimator $\wh\theta$, which is $O(N^{-1})$, while the bias order {is related to the number of local workers $K$}.
-Consequently, if the local sample size is sufficiently large, the bias should be sufficiently small, and thus, the global statistical efficiency can be achieved.
+In addition, the covariance of $V(\theta_0)$ is exactly the same with the global estimator (i.e., $\Sigma$).
+Consequently, if the local sample size is sufficiently large, the bias should be sufficiently small, and thus, the estimation efficiency will be the same as the global estimator.
 We state this result in the following theorem.

 \bet Assume conditions (C1)--(C5) and further assume {$n/N^{1/2}\rightarrow\infty$}.
 Then, we have $\sqrt{N}(\wt\theta - \theta_0)\rightarrow_d N(0,\Sigma)$, which achieves the same asymptotic normality as the global estimator $\wh\theta$. \eet The proof of Theorem \ref{thm1} is given in Appendix A.2.
-It can be concluded that we should require the local sample size to be of an order larger than $\sqrt{N}$, {which is easy to satisfy in practice.
+It can be concluded that we should require the local sample size to be of order larger than $\sqrt{N}$, {which is easy to satisfy in practice.
 Otherwise, we should have $N/n^2 = K/n\rightarrow \infty$.
 This implies that the number of workers is even larger than the average local sample size $n$.
-This is obviously not the case in practice. {In the next section, we further discuss the shrinkage estimation based on the DLSA method.}
+This is obviously not the case in practice if we have limited computational resources.}